 Aside from drywall, you can also use floor tiling glue and ceramic tiles.
 Apply the floor tiling glue on one side of the plywood panel and cover the surface with ceramic tiles.
 Since it absorbs heat, ceramic tiles can be a better option than fire-rated drywall.

 John Henderson Construction, LLC is one of the area’s leading siding and roof coating installation companies.
 Call us at (401) 615-2224 in Rhode Island or (860) 415-4055 in Connecticut.
-You can also fill out our contact form to request a free estimate.
+You can also fill out our contact form to request an estimate.